-Against this backdrop scholars on financialisation, framed in the post-Keynesian literature4, claim that financialisation is one of the drivers of the fall in the labour share in the last three decades.
-Adopting a Kaleckian perspective, these authors stress that the relationship between financialisation and the fall in the labour share works through three different channels and several sub-channels (Hein, 2012; Hein and Detzer, 2014; Michell, 2014; Hein and Dodig, 2015; among others) - Figure 1.
+Against this backdrop scholars on financialization and neoliberalism, framed in the post-Keynesian literature2, claim that financialization and neoliberalism are one of the drivers of the fall in the labor share in the last three decades.
+Adopting a Kaleckian perspective, these authors stress that the relationship between financialization and neoliberalism and the fall in the labor share works through three different channels and several sub-channels (Hein 2012 and 2015; Hein and Detzer 2014; Michell 2014; Hein and Dodig 2015; among others) - Figure 1.